E1pp/weave/docs/advanced.md

 If you use parallel combinators, don't spam too much memory allocations inside of futures you send to these combinators as this memory will be released only eventually.

 ## Different ThreadPool's
-`weave` has three kinds of ThreadPool:
+`weave` has three kinds of thread pools:
 1. `tp::compute::ThreadPool` -- simpliest thread pool with no load balancing / sharding involved.
 Best fit for CPU-bound tasks.
 2. `tp::fast::ThreadPool` -- work-stealing thread pool with fully implemented balancing algorithms.
 Best fir for IO-bound tasks.
 3. `executors::fibers::ThreadPool` -- same as `tp::fast::ThreadPool` but runs everything in carrier fibers which are automatically pooled.